-Indigenous people and people of colour are disproportionately affected by our global climate crisis.
+Indigenous peoples and people of color are disproportionately affected by our global climate crisis.
 But in the mainstream green movement and in the media, they are often forgotten or excluded.
 This is Tipping Point, a new VICE series that covers environmental justice stories about and, where possible, written by people in the communities experiencing the stark reality of our changing planet.

 When I was a student at Columbia in New York City there were two major divestment campaigns on campus: one for private prisons and another for fossil fuel corporations.
 Though they shared similar tactics and aims, their constituents looked very different from each other.
 The former was led by Black students.
 The latter was predominantly white.